apostrophe-module

 given options to the constructor.
 The singleton is given the

-object as it has on the server, if any,
+same alias on the apos object as it has on the server, if any,

-otherwise it is still available via apos.modules[full-module-name]
+otherwise it is still available via apos.modules[full-module-name].

-This method calls getCreateSingletonOptions(req)
+This method calls getCreateSingletonOptions(req) to determine

 what options object to pass to the browser-side singleton.

-option is omitted or null, pushBrowserCall
+If the req option is omitted or null, pushBrowserCall is used;

 this is adequate if you don't need different options depending

-on the current user. getCreateSingletonOptions()
+on the current user. getCreateSingletonOptions() will also

 get an undefined argument in this case.

-is given, req.browserCall
+If req is given, req.browserCall is used, and

 the singleton is created only once per page lifetime in the browser,

-event would otherwise cause it to be created again.
+even if an apos.change event would otherwise cause it to be created again.

-is not, the singleton is always created; it is assumed that
+If req is given and when is not, the singleton is always created; it is assumed that

 you are def the request to decide if it is needed before calling.

-is given, the singleton is created only for the specified scene
+If when is given, the singleton is created only for the specified scene

-(always
+(always or user).

-If neither is given, the singleton is created only for the user
+If neither is given, the singleton is created only for the user scene

-(a user is logged in, or req.scene
+(a user is logged in, or req.scene has been set to user).

 This method is not called automatically.
 Invoke it if your module